 We have taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.
-In our effort to comply with the UK Equality Act (2010), we have taken all reasonable steps to avoid direct and indirect discrimination.
+To comply with the UK Equality Act (2010), we have designed this qualification with the aim of avoiding direct and indirect discrimination.

-The standard assessment arrangements may present barriers for candidates with impairments.
-Where a candidate is eligible, we may be able to make arrangements to enable that candidate to access assessments and receive recognition of their attainment.
-We do not agree access arrangements if they give candidates an unfair advantage over others or if they compromise the standards being assessed.
+The standard assessment arrangements may present unnecessary barriers for candidates with disabilities or learning difficulties.
+Arrangements can be put in place for these candidates to enable them to access the assessments and receive recognition of their attainment.
+Access arrangements will not be agreed if they give candidates an unfair advantage over others or if they compromise the standards being assessed.